cockroachdb/docs/cockroachcloud/ccloud-get-started.md

 ### Log in to CockroachDB Cloud on a headless server

 If you are using `ccloud` on a headless machine, use the `--no-redirect` flag to log in.
-This allows you to log in to CockroachDB Cloud on a different machine, retrieve a token, and enter the token on the headless machine so `ccloud` can complete authentication.
+This allows you to log in to CockroachDB Cloud on a different machine, retrieve an authorization token, and enter the token on the headless machine so `ccloud` can complete authentication.

 {% include_cached copy-clipboard.html %}
 ~~~ shell